 operation.
 After successfully uploading all relevant parts of an upload, you call

-this operation to complete the upload.
+this action to complete the upload.
 Upon receiving this request, Amazon S3 concatenates

 all the parts in ascending order by part number to create a new object.
 In the Complete